P-Valley: Development

+Filming

+The series is primarily shot in Atlanta, Georgia.

 The series premiered on July 12, 2020, and was renewed for a second season on July 27, 2020.
 Season two had ten episodes with production starting in June 2021.
 On February 2, 2022, Hall announced that season two would take place a few months after the season one finale and would include the COVID-19 pandemic.
 The second season premiered on June 3, 2022.
 On October 20, 2022, Starz renewed the series for a third season.

+On May 11, 2023, it was announced that the filming of season three had halted in solidarity with the 2023 WGA strike.
+Showrunner Katori Hall stated, "Like many of my fellow showrunners, I feel as though my writing & producing duties are inextricably linked.
+We will not be filming until a fair deal is reached. #WGAStrong."
+Production of season three resumed a year later, as shared in an announcement on May 8, 2024.

+On May 8, 2024, it was announced that production had resumed for season 3 and wrapped in mid-November 2024.

 Casting

 On November 26, 2018, Brandee Evans, Nicco Annan, Shannon Thornton, and J. Alphonse Nicholson were cast, with Evans as Mercedes and Annan as Uncle Clifford, and Thornton and Nicholson as series regulars.
 On February 20, 2019, Parker Sawyers was cast as Andre Watkins, Elarica Johnson was cast as Autumn Night, and Harriett D. Foy was cast as Patrice Woodbine.
 On March 19, 2019, Tyler Lepley was cast as Diamond and Dan J. Johnson was cast as Corbin Kyle.
 On April 24, 2019, Isaiah Washington was cast in a recurring role.
 On June 24, 2019, Loretta Devine was cast in a recurring role and Skyler Joy was cast as Gidget.
 On June 25, 2019, Thomas Q. Jones was cast in a recurring role.
 On July 29, 2019, Josh Ventura was cast in a recurring role.

 Psalms Salazar and Gail Bean were announced as new cast members for season 2 on February 2, 2022.
 Morocco Omari, Jordan M. Cox, and Dominic DeVore were promoted to series regulars.
 John Clarence Stewart, Shamika Cotton, and Miracle Watts were announced as recurring cast members on March 15, 2022.
 In 2021, Washington announced he would not return for the second season, stating that he had been fired by Lionsgate.
 Showrunner Katori Hall disputed that Washington was fired in an April 2022 interview with EW.
-After the season 2 finale it was announced that Elarica Johnson, whose character moved away from Chucalissa, would not return to the series.
+After the season 2 finale it was announced that Elarica Johnson, whose character Autumn Night moved away from Chucalissa, would not return to the series.

+Gail Bean, Bertram Williams Jr, and Thomas Q. Jones were promoted to series regulars for season 3.
+Mea Wilkerson was introduced as a new cast member, playing Haiku, a new dancer at the Pynk."
+Additional new recurring cast members announced on May 20, 2024 are Nicholas G. Sims, De’Adre Aziza, Brandon J. Dirden, Moritz J. Williams, Chaz Hodges, Bella Blaq and Jay Jones.